leonwebs/Community/README.md

 It makes sense to do this, because groups with common interests ought to have a common representitive.
 Especially in the case of underrepresented minorities, grouping their vote (to an extent) helps prevent the tyranny of the majority.
-Indeed the Civil Rights Act of nnnn requires states to draw "majority minority" districts where possible so that these groups can have a voice in the legislatures.
+Indeed the Voting Rights Act of 1965 requires states to draw "majority minority" districts where possible so that these groups can have a voice in the legislatures.

 However, preservation of communities of interest is not quantitatively defined.